John Juvinall, Principal

 A lifelong learner with Master degrees in Computer Science and Education Administration, John brings a well-rounded, diverse perspective and a commitment to shared leadership.
 As an advocate for children and families, John is dedicated to strengthening communities through education.

-Betty Hall, Assistant Principal
+Christine Foster, Assistant Principal

 Sarah Swanson, Counselor